Lynstery/dotfiles/README.md

 my personal dotfiles for (Linux/macOS)

-some part of project stucture is inspired by [holman/dotfiles](https://github.com/holman/dotfiles)
+some part of project structure is inspired by [holman/dotfiles](https://github.com/holman/dotfiles)

 ## Dependencies

-The Dotfiles is not responsible for install dependencies, but setup configure files.
+The Dotfiles is not responsible for install dependencies, but install configure files.
 You should manually install your dependencies.

-Current Dependencies:
+Dependencies:
 - neovim
 - tmux
 - fzf
 - zoxide
 - eza
+- atuin

 for macOS: